Gaynor’s rich, challenging academic program is tailored to each child’s unique learning needs.

 - The Gaynor Writing Program was developed in conjunction with Dr. Judith Hochman, former school superintendent and principal, and renowned author of Teaching Basic Writing Skills.

-- Our reading curriculum is based on the Orton–Gillingham approach and is individualized to meet each student’s needs; all teachers are trained in the Orton-Gillingham multi-sensory methods of instruction.
+- Our reading curriculum is based on the Orton-Gillingham approach and is individualized to meet each student’s needs; all teachers are trained in the Orton-Gillingham multi-sensory methods of instruction.
 Gaynor’s Orton-Gillingham Instructional Program has been officially accredited by the Academy of Orton-Gillingham Practitioners and Educators.
 As such, we are an Organizational Member of the Academy and a member of the Academy’s Council of Accredited Programs, one of only two schools in the New York metropolitan area to be so certified.
-As such, our program meets the International Dyslexia Association’s Knowledge and Practice Standard.
+Our program meets the International Dyslexia Association’s Knowledge and Practice Standard.

-- The math curriculum draws from many sources, including Singapore Math® and Stern Structural Arithmetic programs
+- The math curriculum draws from many sources, including Singapore Math® and Stern Structural Arithmetic programs.

 - Our social studies curriculum begins in our Lower School with the study of self, building outward to family, school community, surrounding community, and New York City as a whole.
 The curriculum progresses through the exploration of global cultures and ancient civilizations, culminating in the study of American History.